BiboyQG/HiC2MicroC-MAR/README.md

 ---

-## Evaluation: FID-like patch metrics and speed
+## Evaluation: FID, loops (Mustache/SIP), APA, and speed

-The unified evaluation script provides FID-like metrics on patches and simple speed benchmarks.
+The unified evaluation script provides FID-like metrics on patches, simple speed benchmarks, loop recovery using Mustache/SIP, and APA.
 It can reuse the inference logic to generate predictions on the fly.

 Example (DDPM only):